How to Conduct an Effective Annual Review

 Write down anything that comes up, whatever it is, without judging or editing it.
 Now is the time for generating ideas.
 For now, there are no good ideas or bad ideas, just ideas.
 You can select the best course of action later.

-7. Return to your Goal Statements throughout the year.
+7. Return to your annual goals throughout the year.

-Post your Goal Statements somewhere visible.
+Post your goals somewhere visible.
 Focus means keeping your object of focus at the forefront of your mind.

 8. Share your lessons and goals with others.